justnonamenoname/lt/readme.md

 **Artificial intelligence**

 Artificial intelligence is not alive and does not have qualia, meaning it cannot have complete information about the world without the participation of life.
-If a lifeticle with qualia generation is placed in the center of AI, only then will it be possible, and it will be something like a living artificial intelligence.
+If a lt with qualia generation is placed in the center of AI, only then will it be possible, and it will be something like a living artificial intelligence.

 **Ethics**